MCV-2025-C1-Project/Team5/README.md

 ## Overview
-This project implements a Content-Based Image Retrieval (CBIR) system designed to search paintings in the Can Framis Museum dataset based on color, texture, and local descriptors.
+This project implements a Content-Based Image Retrieval system designed to search paintings in the Can Framis Museum dataset based on color, texture, and local descriptors.
 The goal is to explore classical and modern feature extraction techniques for visual similarity search.

 The following diagram illustrates the CBIR workflow implemented in this project.